Dowell-Lab/FStitch/README.md

 Very important: If FStitch is being used on stranded data, the BedGraph file used in the “FStitch train” command must correspond to the strand indicated in the TrainingFile.
 For example, if the strand in the training file comes from the forward strand but the user supplies a BedGraph file that is on the reverse strand, then learned parameters will not be accurate.

+### Training Tips

+Annotating regions of "active" and "inactive" transcription ("ON" and "OFF") and generating a desirable training file typically requires a little bit of trial-and-error.
+That said, the following are some tips to expedite the learning process.

+##### Avoid "overtraining"
+If your aim is to segment your sample into long contigs (e.g. for improving 5' and 3' gene annotation), it is best **not to overtrain**, or in other words provide too many training examples.
+If you provide >40 regions, you will get noticably larger .bed output files as a result of increasing the number of segments, or "contigs".
+In other words, the more regions you prodide, the more you simply obtain regions where coverage = 0 is "OFF" and any coverage > 0 is "ON".
+We don't need FStitch to give us this information.

+##### Try to pick large training regions
+If you annotate training regions that are <1000bp, there will likely not be enough annotated regions of coverage in the given bedGraph file to accurating calculate the LR coefficients.
+Try to pick a mixture of regions between 1b and 50kb for training.

+##### Do not pick "dead zones"
+For regions you annotate as "OFF", be sure to include regions that have some background signal, or "noise".
+Remember, you will be training using your bedGraph file, so if you pick regions that have "0" coverage and you followed the instructions above for coverage file formatting, you will not be providing FStitch any regions to assess.
+FStitch will try to account for data "gapiness" or the distance between read coverage regions, and therefore the more "background" (think of ChIP input controls) you can provide it, the better FStich will be able to distinguish the "noise" from the "activity".

 ## FStitch segment
 FStitch segment follows from FStitch train and takes as input the TrainingParameterOutFile (from above, \</path/to/anyName.out>) as input, along with the original BedGraph file.
 A description of the parameters for FStitch segment are given below